The ERAS Fellowships process begins with your request to EFDO for an ERAS token; a unique identifier which provides you access to MyERAS.

 When you contact the program(s), make sure to clarify what they mean by deadline.

-For example, is it the date the program wants your MyERAS Application, with supporting documents and exam scores to follow, or must they have your COMPLETE application by this date?
+For example, is it the date the program wants your MyERAS application, with supporting documents and exam scores to follow, or must they have your COMPLETE application by this date?

 ERAS is a dynamic process that will transmit new information and documents until the end of the season (May 31).

 ERAS will not refund fees if you submit your application after a program's deadline.
+It is your responsibility to confirm that you meet all eligibility requirements and program deadlines before applying by contacting programs directly.

 Programs who accept applications through ERAS may also participate in the NRMP® match.